Dr. King’s Caribbean Travels – Remembering MLK in Jamaica and Puerto Rico

 I may love history and the Caribbean, but I had no idea that Martin Luther King had ever visited our islands before I sat down to write this.
-I’m pushing 40, so obviously I wasn’t around when he would’ve had the chance, but you’d think that I would’ve heard of Dr. King’s Caribbean travels, or been taught something about this along the way, right?
+I’m pushing 40, so obviously I wasn’t around when he would’ve had the chance.
+Still, you’d think that I would’ve heard of Dr. King’s Caribbean travels, or been taught something about them, right?

 As far as I can tell, Dr. King made at least two trips to the Caribbean.
-The second, a visit to Jamaica in 1965.
-Check out this great line from Dr. King’s speech in Jamaica:
+The second was a visit to Jamaica in 1965.
+Check out this great line from Dr. King’s speech in Jamaica…

 If it falls to our luck to be street-sweepers, sweep the streets like Raphael painted pictures, like Michaelangelo carved marble, like Shakespeare wrote poetry, and like Beethoven composed music.
 Sweep the streets so well that all the hosts of heaven and earth would have to pause and say ‘Here lived a great street sweeper.

 If I heard my Dad paraphrase this quote once, I heard it a thousand times.
 It’s a great message of pride, encouragement and striving for the best, which seems fitting for an address delivered in Jamaica for reasons we address in this primer on the Jamaican flag.

-The second of Dr. King’s trips to the Caribbean that I’ve heard about occurred three years prior to the Jamaica visit.
-This time, his destination was a bit more uncommon.
+The second of Dr. King’s Caribbean travels that I’ve heard about occurred three years prior to the Jamaica visit.
+This time, though, his destination was a bit more uncommon.

 Porta Coeli Church (pictured above) is the main attraction here.
 Originally constructed in 1609, it is one of the oldest structures in the Western Hemisphere.

-I’m not sure if Dr. King got to take in any of the city’s historic sites.
+I’m not sure if MLK got to take in any of the city’s historic sites.
 He was originally invited to speak at the Inter-American University in San Germán by Professor Robert Brank Fulton.
 A civil rights activist himself, Fulton had previously marched with King in Birmingham, Alabama.